SoulBreather123/MegaCalcuator-Beta-/README.md

 Usage:

-First copy link of page.
+1.First copy link of page.

-Then write:
+2.Then write:
 git clone {link of page}   Note: i think "git clone" doesnt works in powershell.
-But it works in CMD or Git Bash %100 Then go to file or folder and run it!!
+But it works in CMD or Git Bash %100

+3.Then go to file or folder and run it!!

 Enjoy!!!